One Obvious Reason Why Peter Kreeft’s Case for the Resurrection of Jesus FAILS

 Because this point is fairly obvious to anyone who reads what other Christian philosophers and apologists, besides Kreeft and Tacelli, have to say about the alleged resurrection of Jesus, it is fairly obvious that Kreeft and Tacelli’s case for the resurrection FAILS.
 This is NOT rocket science!
 One simply has to read a few other books or articles by other Christian philosophers or apologists to learn that there are more than just four skeptical theories about the alleged resurrection of Jesus.

-A quick glance at some books by other Christian philosophers and apologists reveals that there are at least SEVEN OTHER SKEPTICAL THEORIES besides the four that Kreeft and Tacelli examine:
+A quick glance at some books by other Christian philosophers and apologists reveals that there are at least NINE OTHER SKEPTICAL THEORIES besides the four that Kreeft and Tacelli examine:

 • WRONG TOMB THEORY